kgkolev/service.subtitles.subsunacs/README.md

 Currently the only supported language is Bulgarian.

-The plugin will retreive raiting information as well downloads count, however the site does not maintain metadata information for synchronization or hearing impared features.
+The plugin will retrieve raiting information as well downloads count, however the site does not maintain metadata information for synchronization or hearing impaired features.

-Since the file storage of subsunacs.net is a RAR the first .srt/.sub file availabile will be used.
+Since the file storage of subsunacs.net is a RAR the first .srt/.sub file available within will be used.

 Dependencies
 ---